Protection: Device Encryption

 First off: priorities.
 I recommend putting emphasis on encrypting devices that are easily capable of travel, whether they travel or not.
 Phones should be encrypted as they get lost and stolen constantly and contain tons of sensitive information like banking apps, emails, messages, and more.
 Phones are critically important and should always be encrypted.
 Next would be laptops, even if you don't travel with them.
 It's easy for a thief to pick them up and take off with them, so they should be encrypted.
 The same logic goes for external harddrives and backups.
 Finally, desktop computers.
 Encryption is literally free, so I recommend encrypting everything, just be careful not to lose your password or else you're in trouble.

 Mac devices come with a proprietary encryption program called FileVault.
 This is relatively secure and should work for most people.
-But if you want to go a step further, or if you have a Windows device, then I recommend VeraCrypt.
+Some Windows devices also come with an easy-to-use proprietary service called “BitLocker” that should work for those who have it.
+But if you want to go a step further, or if you have a Windows device without BitLocker, then I recommend VeraCrypt.
 Veracrypt is a free, open source software that allows various forms of encryption.
 For devices like computers and external harddrives, you'll want to use "full disk encryption," meaning that the entire device is encrypted completely.

 In this paragraph I'll talk you through how to encrypt an external device using Veracraypt.
 In the future I hope to add a section on full-disk encryption, but until I'm able to get that, try try this video tutorial.